-Wednesday 30 January 2019, 10am – 4pm
+Wednesday 30 October 2019, 10am - 4.45pm

 - £140: GPs (£125 for RCGP member and Hull York Medical School Clinical Tutors)

-- £120: Hull York Medical School alumni/GP Registrars/Nurse practitioners
+- £120: GP Registrars/Nurse practitioners

-Wednesday 13 February 2019, 2pm - 5pm
+Wednesday 20 November 2019, 1.30pm – 5pm

-Saturday 23 March 2019, 10am – 4pm (registration from 9.30am)
+Saturday 30 November 2019, 10am – 4pm (registration from 9.15am)

 The one-day update course by GPs for GPs, GP STs and General Practice Nurses

 Do you ever feel like you are drowning in information or lack confidence in treating some conditions?